Cooking weights and measures: United States measures

 ‡ Rare if not nonexistent in use by name rather than as fraction of a different unit.

 † The fluid scruple has been properly defined on its own in the apothecaries' system as 1/24 fl oz, 1/3 fluid dram, or = 20 minims (≈ 1.23223 ml), and also 1/4 tsp.
-Mind that scruples and drams were pharmaceutical and intended to be specific and precise, whereas cooking measures tended to use what was on hand and/or actually used to consume what was being prepared, and not intended to be as formally scientific in its degree of precision.
+Mind that scruples and drams were pharmaceutical and intended to be specific and precise.
+Cooking measures tended to use what was on hand and/or actually used to consume what was being prepared, and not intended to be as formally scientific in its degree of precision.